Pemi Aguda

-Pemi Aguda is a Nigerian writer known for her short stories and debut collection Ghostroots (2024).
+'Pemi Aguda is a Nigerian writer known for her short stories and debut collection Ghostroots (2024).
 Her work often explores complex themes surrounding motherhood, identity, and the supernatural.
 Ghostroots, which includes previously published stories such as "Breastmilk" and "The Hollow", was a finalist for the 2024 National Book Award for Fiction and received critical acclaim for its unifying themes and narrative cohesion.

-Aguda's stories have been widely recognized, earning multiple accolades, including an O'Henry Award in 2022 for "Breastmilk" and again in 2023 for "The Hollow".
+Aguda's stories have been widely recognized, earning multiple accolades, including an O. Henry Award in 2022 for "Breastmilk" and again in 2023 for "The Hollow".
 Additionally, "Breastmilk" was shortlisted for the 2024 Caine Prize for African Writing.
-Her forthcoming novel, The Suicide Mothers, which won the 2020 Deborah Rogers Foundation Award, is slated for release in 2025.
+In 2026, she published One Leg on Earth, an earlier version of which won the 2020 Deborah Rogers Foundation Award.

 Education and fellowships

 'Pemi Aguda is from Lagos, Nigeria, where she used to work in architecture.

 In 2015, she won the Writivism Short Story Prize and became the recipient of the first Writivism Stellenbosch University writing residency.
 She holds an MFA in fiction from the University of Michigan's Helen Zell Writers' Program, where she won a Henfield Prize, a Tyson Prize, and several Hopwood Awards.

 A graduate of the 2019 Clarion Workshop, Aguda's work was supported by an Octavia E. Butler Memorial Scholarship.
 She also received a scholarship from the Juniper Summer Workshop (where she is now a faculty member in fiction) and an Aspen Words Emerging Writer Fellowship in 2020.
 She was a 2021 Miami Book Fair Fiction Fellow, a 2022 MacDowell Fellow in Literature, and a 2023 James Merrill House Writer in Residence.